Frequently Asked Questions

 Q: What ages do you teach?

 We accept ALL ages from 15 years old and beyond.
-If applying for Tennessee’s Hardship License, we accept as young as 14 years old!
+If applying for Tennessee’s Hardship License, we accept students as young as 14 years old!

 Q: Is it okay if I have a permit from another state?